Weathering with You: Production

 On August 2, 2018, Makoto Shinkai announced that he was making a new feature film that would be released the following year.
-The film staff included Masayoshi Tanaka as character designer, Atsushi Tamura as animation director and Hiroshi Takiguchi as art director.
+The film staff included Masayoshi Tanaka as the character designer, Atsushi Tamura as the animation director and Hiroshi Takiguchi as the art director.
 Shinkai tweeted about his admiration for Shikao Suga, and that he "borrowed" the last name for the character Keisuke Suga.

 In February 2017, plot development of Weathering with You began, and in April, character design and development started.
 In July, Shinkai began writing the script of the film.
-In August, setting development, location scouting and collecting information started.
-Storyboarding began in October.
-In May 2018, animation work began, while the development of the rain material in the film started in July.
-In August, cast audition was held, and art background work started in September.
-In October, the cast of two protagonists of the film was decided.
-On December 13, 2018, a press conference was held to reveal the film's first key visual and to announce that it would be released on July 19, 2019.
-Photoshooting for the film started in January 2019.
+In August, development setting, location scouting and information collecting started.
+Storyboarding began two months later in October.
+In May 2018, animation work commenced, while the development of the rain material in the film started in July.
+In August, the cast audition was held, and art background work started in September.
+In October, the cast of Hina and Hodaka had been chosen.
+On December 13, 2018, a press conference was held to reveal the film's first key visual and it was announced that it would be released on July 19, 2019.
+Photo shooting for the film started in January 2019.
 The first trailer debuted on April 10, exactly 100 days before the premiere.
 Additional posters of the film and the second trailer was released on May 28.
 All work was completed by July 7, and the film was ready to be released.

 In an interview, Shinkai said, "I thought, 'Should I make my next film so that I don't anger more people, or should I make a movie that angers them further?'
 And I chose the latter."
 He also added that he was influenced by the impact of climate change on Japan, particularly the increase in rainfall during the summer months.
-He revealed that he used both CG and hand drawn animation to depict the rain in the film.
+He revealed that he used both CG and traditional hand drawn animation to depict the rain in the film.
 The writing process of the story includes getting feedback from the production team, he revealed that he took around six months to write his previous film, Your Name, and another six months for Weathering With You.
 Shinkai chose a more "supernatural" approach on this film, as opposed to the science-fiction angle he used for Your Name.
 When asked for the reason of including the characters from Your Name, Shinkai said, "Personally, I wanted to see Taki and Mitsuha again before they met."